ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Can mint ART**: Within the assigned ART contract
 - **Can update ART**: Within the assigned ART contract
-- **Can update artist name**: To reflect posthumous changes or corrections
+- **Cannot update artist name**: Only Full Admins can update artist names
 - **Can set royalties**: For the ART contract they manage and any ART token in that contract

 #### 4. Minter (Per ART Contract)